 Classics includes the study of the languages, Classical Archeology, the literatures and the civilizations of the ancient Greeks and Romans and the peoples with whom they had contact.
 Classics offers the Bachelor of Arts in Classics and minors in Classical Studies, Latin, and Greek.
 Within the Classics major two options are offered, Roman Civilization and Greek Civilization.

-Students interested in graduate school in Comparative Literature should consult with the departmental advisor as early as possible in their academic careers.
+Students interested in graduate school in Classics should consult with the departmental advisor as early as possible in their academic careers.

 Please explore our website for further information on undergraduate programs and degrees, on possibilities for graduate study, on the faculty and their interests and areas of expertise, on our current course listings and descriptions, and on our recommendations for interesting and exciting links.